onflow/cadence/docs/language.md

 The access must be at least be public, so the `pub` keyword must be provided.
 Variable field requirements can be specified to also be publicly settable by using the `pub(set)` keyword.

-The special type `Self` can be used to refer to the type implementing the interface.

 ```cadence,file=interface-declaration.cdc
 // Declare a resource interface for a fungible token.
 // Only resources can implement this resource interface.